Prevent Caregiver Theft in the Home

 Caregiver Theft In The Home Does Happen!

-Here’s just a dose of what the news can and will feed on with a story of caregiver theft in the home:
+Unfortunately, it is happening more.
+Everywhere!
+At the time of posting this update, below is a small example of what the media feed on with a story of caregiver theft in the home:

 Small-town home health aide a big-time mob associate

 $30,000 swiped by home health care worker